 Toenail problems can range from painful and frustrating to embarrassing and unsightly.
-The good news is there are various preventative treatments available for toenail conditions that can restore nails back to good health.
-Here are some of the most common toenail problems, their symptoms, and how they can be treated.
+The good news is there are preventative treatments that can restore your nails to good health.
+Here are some of the most common toenail problems, their symptoms, and recommended treatments.

 Black and Blue Toenails

 If the pain is severe you should see a podiatrist immediately to determine if you need treatment.
-A podiatrist may decide to drill a hole in the nail to drain the nail and relieve pressure, or he or she might recommend removing the toenail altogether.
+A podiatrist might suggest drilling a hole in the nail to drain the nail and relieve pressure, or he or she might recommend removing the toenail altogether.
 Pain occurring from a blackened toenail can also be relieved by icing or soaking the area or with prescription medications.
 In some cases, the injured nail may fall off on its own and a new nail will grow in its place.’

-Thickened toenails can be caused from injury to the toe, pressure from shoes or from pre-existing conditions such as diabetes, psoriasis, or vascular disease.
-Other symptoms of thickened toenails include rigid, brittle or yellowed nails and there may be pain when pressure is applied to the affected toenail.
+Thickened toenails can be caused by injury to the toe, pressure from shoes or from pre-existing conditions such as diabetes, psoriasis, or vascular disease.
+Other symptoms of thickened toenails include rigid, brittle or yellowed nails, with or without the presence of pain when pressure is applied to the affected toenail.